ajmeese7/readme-ascii/README.md

 After I get the MVP of this working, there are several things I would like to go back and add.
 Any help doing so would be appreciated :)

-- Include an `Advanced Settings` section that gives users access to more of the settings on the site that generates the ASCII
+- Add more to `Advanced Settings` section
 - Look into the option to create ASCII versions of images
 - Make button be clicked on enter press
 - Stop it from not showing the error png on the second failure